AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/find.doc.md

 ## Description

-`Typelivore::Find` accepts a list of elements and produces a function.
+`Typelivore::Find` accepts a list of elements and returns a function.
-When provided with predicates, the function returns the index of the first element that satisfies all predicates, or `-1` if it cannot find the element.
+When invoked by predicates, the function returns the index of the first element that satisfies all predicates, or `-1` if it cannot find the element.

 <pre><code>   Arguments...
 -> Predicates...
 -> Found ?